soflyy/oxygen-bugs-and-features/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-## Please only open a bug report if the issue can be reproduced on a clean site.
-If it can't be reproduced, please open a support ticket so that we can take a look at your site.
+**Any bug report that doesn't include a Sandbox link or replication steps will be closed.
+If you can't provide these pieces of information, we're happy to help you via our official support channel instead: https://oxygenbuilder.com/support**

 **Describe the bug**
 *A clear and concise description of what the bug is.*

-**Have you tried all the steps at https://oxygenbuilder.com/documentation/troubleshooting/troubleshooting-guide/?**
-*Yes/No*

-**Are you able to replicate the issue on a Sandbox install at https://oxygenbuilder.com/try?**
-*If yes, provide the link to a Sandbox install where the issue is present.
+**A link to a demo site where the bug has been reproduced https://oxygenbuilder.com/try?
+(REQUIRED)** *Provide the link to a Sandbox install where the issue is present.
 If the issue only exists on a specific post or template, provide a direct link to that post or template.*

-**To Reproduce**
+**IF YOU CAN'T PROVIDE A SANDBOX REPRODUCTION: Steps required to reproduce the bug:**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-*A clear and concise description of what you expected to happen.*

-**What actually happens**
-*A clear and concise description of what happens instead of the expected behavior.*

-**Screenshots**
-*If applicable, add screenshots to help explain your problem.*

-**Desktop (please complete the following information):**
-- OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Oxygen Version [e.g. 2.2 Alpha]

-**Smartphone (please complete the following information):**
-- Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Oxygen Version [e.g. 2.2 Alpha]

-**Additional context**
-*Add any other context about the problem here.*
+**If you can't fill out the above information, you should not be filing a bug report.
+Instead, contact us via https://oxygenbuilder.com/support with the details you have and we'll investigate your issue further.**